This page contains a list of workarounds for known issues in TeamCity.

 Failure to publish artifacts to server behind IIS reverse proxy

-This problem is only relevant to configurations that involve IIS reverse proxy between build server and agents.
-Sometimes a build agent can be found in infinite loop trying to publish build artifacts to server.
-Build log looks like this:
+This problem is only relevant to configurations that involve an IIS reverse proxy between the build server and agents.
+Sometimes a build agent can be found in infinite loop trying to publish build artifacts to the server.
+The build log looks like this:

 meanwhile teamcity-agent.log is filled with 404 responses from IIS: